Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Auxiliary Lemmas

 Similarly, swapping $V^{s,u_0}$ and $V^{s,u^*}$ implies

 and further

-We note that \eqref{eq:86} is exactly identical to (159) in Section A.4 of \cite{li2022settling}, and hence the remaining proof can be obtained by following the proof in Section A.4 in \cite{li2022settling}, and are omitted here. \end{proof}
+We note that \cref{eq:86} is exactly identical to (159) in Section A.4 of \citep{li2022settling}, and hence the remaining proof can be obtained by following the proof in Section A.4 in \citep{li2022settling}, and is omitted here. \end{proof}